February 10, 2021

 Curious about the Cleaning Cloths in my shop?
 Here’s some information for you….

 The Premium Bar Mop Towels are a new cotton blend – they’re slightly smaller in size and have a different binding/edge.
 They have the feel of fluffy soft cotton but wipe up counters and surfaces like microfiber.
 They also have a hang tag with washing instructions.
 They’re also in a traditional bar mop weave vs. the popcorn texture in the original Bar Mop Towels.
 If you prefer 100% cotton, the original Bar Mop Towels will be your preference.

-The new Cleaning Cloth Kit is not meant to replace the original Microfiber Cleaning Cloths but it does offer 3 different weaves in one package.
+The Cleaning Cloth Kit offers 3 different weaves in one package.
 All-Purpose, Scrub, and Shine are the intentions for the Cleaning Cloth Kit and they will definitely surpass your expectations.
-The material has a different feel and look as well as a hang tag vs. corner pocket.
-The original Microfiber Cleaning Cloths have two choices – all-purpose and polishing.
-Both options are great, I’m just providing more choices.
+The material has a different feel and look as well as a hang tag.
+Choose from aqua or charcoal.

-Sponges!
-Brand new product and designed to replace the sponge you’re currently using – these are amazing and I can’t wait to hear what you think of this cute little sponge!
+Scrubbing Sponges!
+This brand new product was thoughtfully designed to replace the sponge you’re currently using – these are amazing and I can’t wait to hear what you think of this cute little sponge!